6 min read

 • You're cited or mentioned on trusted third-party sites

-• Your company, products, and experts are treated as distinct "entities" across the web
+• Your company, products, and experts are treated as distinct entities across the web

-An entity is just something the model can recognize and understand as a specific thing.
-A company, a person, a product.
-Models don't think in pages.
-They think in entities and relationships.
-They connect your company to topics, problems, and audiences based on content, links, schema markup, reviews, bios, and other signals.
-If those signals are thin, messy, or inconsistent, the AI platform sees no reason to include you.
+They connect your company to topics, problems, and audiences based on content, links, schema markup, reviews, and bios.
+If those signals are thin or inconsistent, the AI sees no reason to include you.

 • "Best [category] for [use case]"